mulesoft-consulting/api-config-tool/README.md

 **v1** is the version to use in Exchange.
 If the version of the API already exists in Exchange, then the existing version will be used.

 **myEnvironmentName** is the environment within the business group that the API instance will be registered into.

-**keyId** is the encryption keyId (keystore alias) that should be used for encrypting the configuration properties.
-This is used in conjunction with the configuration property service to store the API registration properties.
-The sensitive values (such as client secrets) would be stored as encrypted values.

 **my-policies.json** is a file that contains the list of policies that will be applied to the API Instance being registered.
 See the following section on "Defining Policies" for more information on this file.